 You’ll find delicious dishes on menus suitable for all diets including baba Ghanouj – a delicious char-grilled eggplant dip, falafel – deep-fried chickpea patties and shawarma – a marinated meat kebab.

-In local restaurants, small ‘mezze’ dishes similar to tapas are served to the table with hummus, bread, salads and dips.
+In local restaurants, small ‘mezze’ dishes similar to tapas are served to the table with hummus, bread, salads and dips, with Lebanese Bulgur Wheat which is also known as Tabouli or Tabbouleh a dish you must try while in Lebanon.

 When it comes to desserts – baklava made with layered filo pastry drizzled in honey and filled with nuts is a popular sweet treat, as is Meghli – a spiced rice pudding usually served at celebrations.